-3.13 Reference Tables
+3.14 Reference Tables

-Design Standards DRAFT

-City of Spokane

-A. In the case of hillside development, defined as low-density development under 10 units per acre, ensure streets are built with 5-root sidewalks on both sides of the street plus an optional 6.5-foot bio-infiltration swale.
+- A. In the case of hillside development, defined as low-density development under 10 units per acre, ensure streets are built with 5-foot sidewalks on both sides of the street plus an optional 6.5-foot bio-infiltration swale.
 On street parking is required on one side of the street.
-See SMC 17H.010.110 for exceptions.

-B. Per SMC 17C.200.050-1, a tree-planted continuous buffer requires a 5-foot minimum width for commercial zones.
+See SMC 17H.010.110 for exceptions. - B. Per SMC 17C.200.050-1, a tree-planted continuous buffer requires a 5-foot minimum width for commercial zones.
 For residential and industrial zones, the minimum increases to 6 feet.
-Alternatively, a narrower buffer may be used in select zones if tree vaults are implemented.

-C. Buffers in commercial areas may be planted or concrete.
-When stormwater disposal is a governing concern, consideration should be given to use pervious surfaces.

-D. The flexible area includes a menu of options which are chosen based on what makes most sense according to city plans, environmental responsibilities, and context.
+Alternatively, a narrower buffer may be used in select zones if tree vaults are implemented. - C. Buffers in commercial areas may be planted or concrete.
+When stormwater disposal is a governing concern, consideration should be given to use pervious surfaces. - D. The flexible area includes a menu of options which are chosen based on what makes most sense according to city plans, environmental responsibilities, and context.
 In some cases, none of these will fit within the project.
-Only in very rare cases will more than one fit - for instance, a parking lane plus bio-retention swale.

-E. In places designated for shared-use paths, the path can take the place of the sidewalk zone.

-F. Consult Master Bicycle Plan for guidance on facility type and selection.
-Possible facilities include bike lanes, buffered bike lanes, and parking protected bike lanes (cycle tracks).
-Bicycle facilities may operate in the Fierdble Area or the Vehicle Realm.
-Bicycle boulevards and shared roadways are possibilities on Urban Local Access Streets.

-G. Consult the Spokane Regional Stormwater Manual and Eastern Washington Low Impact Development Guidance Manual for desired locations for stormwater facilities.
-The stormwater catchment area must meet the required volume generated by the planned impervious area.

-H. intersections and mid-block crossings, provide curb extensions into the parking lane.

-On transit corridors, use bus butbs if space allows to ease boarding, reduce sidewalk congestion, and allow buses to easily re-enter traffic.
-This should typically be done only if there is a second lane for vehicles to continue around stopped buses.

-J. "High Traffic" and "Medium Traffic" lane routes on the Master Bicycle Plan should include buffers.
-Separation buffer between bike iane and vehicle lane should be implemented via parallel lane edge stripes with a periodic cross-hatch.

-K. When constraints are prohibitive, consider 10-foot iane width as the minimum.

-L. Travel lane includes the width or the gutter pan, if integral curb and gutter is used.

-M. Medians less than 6 feet wide are considered traffic channelization.
+Only in very rare cases will more than one fit for instance, a parking lane plus bio-retention swale. - E. In places designated for shared-use paths, the path can take the place of the sidewalk zone. - F. Consult section 3.5 of this document for guidance on facility type and selection.
+Possible facilities include bike lanes, buffered bike lanes and parking protected bikes lanes.
+Physical or grade-separation may be preferred depending on conditions.
+Bicycle facilities may operate in the Flexible Area or the Vehicle Realm.
+Bicycle boulevards and shared roadways are possibilities on local access street. - G. Consult the Spokane Regional Stormwater Manual and Eastern Washington Low Impact Development Guidance Manual for desired locations for stormwater facilities.
+The stormwater catchment area must meet the required volume generated by the planned impervious area. - H. intersections and mid-block crossings, provide curb extensions into the parking lane. - On transit corridors, use bus bulbs if space allows to ease boarding, reduce sidewalk congestion, and allow buses to easily re-enter traffic.
+This should typically be done only if there is a second lane for vehicles to continue around stopped buses. - J. "High Traffic" and "Medium Traffic" lane routes on the Master Bicycle Plan should include buffers.
+Separation buffer between bike lane and vehicle lane should be implemented via parallel lane edge stripes with a periodic cross-hatch. - K. When constraints are prohibitive, consider 10-foot lane width as the minimum. - L. Travel lane includes the width of the gutter pan, if integral curb and gutter is used. - M. Medians less than 6 feet wide are considered traffic channelization.
 A pedestrian refuge is a raised median with a minimum width of 6 feet.
 Wider medians may be implemented in the context of boulevards.